Arch-Network/docs/developers/faq.md

 **Q: What is the simplest configuration for local testing and which NETWORK mode should we use?**

-A: For local testing and familiarization with deploying and running example programs, it's recommended to clone the [arch-node repository](https://github.com/arch-network/arch-node), set the mode to `devnet` in `compose.yaml`.
+A: We recommend starting with the [arch-cli](https://github.com/arch-network/arch-cli).

 **Q: Who are the validator nodes?**